Shawnxqz/Automatic-Indoor-Light-Adjustment/index.md

 <img width="800" alt="923372e8a6e9532922094e319679cef" src="https://user-images.githubusercontent.com/120152014/206883469-5eb7d769-3373-4575-a3d6-c70cb85308d6.png">
 </div>

 In this project, the light does can change its light automatically in proper distance.
 However, it takes 10 seconds to adjust its intensity from the minimum intensity (0) to the maximum intensity (254).
 During this period, it doesn't reach the threshold (human eye comfort range).
 We define the system score 0% when it takes 10 seconds to reach the threshold.
 In our system, it always take 5 seconds to reach the equilibrium, so it score 50%.
 There are two limitations here.
 The first solution is improving the efficiency of our algorithm.
-At first, when the light intensity detected by the sensor is higher(lower) than the threshold range, our light will increase(decrease) its intensity a certain number.
+At first, when the light intensity detected by the sensor is higher (lower) than the threshold range, our light will increase (decrease) its intensity a certain number.
 However, now we will compare the detected data to the threshold.
 If the difference is too big (50 or 100), we let the light decrease (increase) more.
 When the difference is small, it will decrease (increase) less.
-Now, we only need three seconds to reach threshold, which means it scores 70% The second solution is increasing the uploading and downloading speed of Adafruit.
+Now, we only need three seconds to reach threshold, which means its score is 70%.
+The second solution is increasing the uploading and downloading speed of Adafruit.
 The mechanism is when our computer receive one data, it will send one instructions to light and adjust its intensity.
 Now our computer can receive one data per second, so we need ten seconds to adjust intensity.
-If the speed can increase  10 data/ seconds, it need one second to adjust.
-So we need buy the vip of Adafruit.
+If the speed can increase 10 data/second, it need one second to adjust.
+So, we need to buy the VIP of Adafruit.

 ## Discussion